maiesey/maiesey.github.io/_posts/2016-04-30-things-to-do-in-a-club-meeting.markdown

 ---
 layout:     post
-title:      "Things To Do In A Debating Club Gathering"
+title:      "Things To Do In A Debate Club Gathering"
-subtitle:   "Spoiler: memes and gossips"
+subtitle:   "Spoiler: memes and gossips (well, not really)"
 date:       2016-03-18 14:50:00
 author:     "MJ"
 header-img: "img/post-bg-thingstodoinaclubgathering.jpg"